Removal Defense & Immigration Court Representation

 Standing between you and a deportation order.

-We review your entire immigration history, criminal records, prior applications, and family situation to identify all available forms of relief, including defensive asylum, cancellation of removal, and waivers.
+We review immigration history, records, prior filings, and family circumstances to identify possible relief such as asylum, cancellation of removal, or waivers.

 Removal defense and immigration court services we provide.